 - Medical Applications - Tencel is also used for medical dressing.
 Its properties, which include tensile strength and absorbency, make it an excellent option for dressing wounds.

 - For Specialty Papers - Tencel has high opacity and low resistance to air.
 These are qualities that make for a good filter.
 Hence, the semi-synthetic fiber is used as a component of specialty papers.

 What is Lyocell vs Similar Fabrics

 Certain kinds of fabrics are similar to lyocell.
 There are:

 - Viscose Rayon: This fabric was first produced in the 20th century.
 It is the first cellulose textile to gain popularity and would go on to inspire the production of other cellulose textiles.
-Viscose rayon is cheaper to produce compared to Tencel, but its production process is not environmentally friendly.
+Viscose rayon is cheaper than Tencel, but its production process is not environmentally friendly.
 With the world steadily moving towards sustainable fashion, viscose rayon is fast becoming a relic from another time.
-That said, it’s still being produced by many manufacturers across the world.
+That said, it's still being produced by many worldwide manufacturers.

 - Modal Rayon: It is a considerably stronger cellulose fiber compared to viscose rayon and was first produced during the 1940s.
 Its production process is more sustainable than other types of cellulose fibers like viscous rayon.
 This makes it a far more promising rayon moving forward.

 What is Lyocell Environmental Effects